 “Look, today I am giving you the choice between a blessing and a curse!”
 Deuteronomy 11:26 NLT

 It would appear on the surface to be a “no brainer” when confronted with the options God gave to the Israelites.
-After all, how could anyone willingly choose a curse over a blessing?
+How could anyone willingly choose a curse over a blessing?
 Who would make such a choice?

 Honesty would require that many of us raise our hands and admit that we have willingly made the wrong choice.
 Perhaps we have even done so many times.